9 Kefir And Flaxseed Benefits You Need To Know About

 Strengthens The Immune System

-- Flaxseed is a good source of antioxidants and omega-3 fatty acids.
-It helps curb inflammation and supports immune function.
+- Flaxseed is a good source of antioxidants, lignans, and omega-3 fatty acids.
+These compounds may help minimize oxidative stress and support healthy inflammatory responses.

 Improves Heart Health